Edmonton-Public-Library/lastcopy/Readme.md

 ## Pinch points in this process
 Several problems occur while trying to determine if a title is a risk.
 - Series titles are not cataloged consistently.
-- Series titles may use 490, and less frequently the 830 tag to indicate volumes.
+- Series titles may use 490, and less frequently 830 tags to indicate volumes.
 - Titles may have more than one record, one of which is fine, but the other is at risk.
 These records should be identified to be merged.

 # Project Notes